gh123man/Data-Comm-Networks-CSCI-251-Ultimate-study-guide/README.md

 * An internetwork is formed when a computer connects two different networks, what is the computer called?
 > Gateway

-* The techonolgy for NSFNet (National Science Foundation Network) and thus the interenet came from what DoD project?
+* The technology for NSFNet (National Science Foundation Network) and thus the internet came from what DoD project?
 > ARPANet

 * The internet as we know it was proceeded by NSFNet, which was turned over to the private sector on what date?